TORQUAY and TOR MOHAM PARISH.

 Harvey R. & S. Victoria pr

-Lake Sarah, Waldon ter
+Lake Sarah, Waldo

 Luscombe B.& S. Bradn's. p

-Peperell Eliz., Lr Union st
+Eliz., Lr Union st

-Phillips Mary, Lawrence pl
+ary, Lawrence pl

-Susan, Lr Union st
+Steer Susan, Lr Union st

 Stelling M. A., Hr Union st